PorridgePi/WRO-FE-2023/Documentation.md

 			3. **INSERT PICTURE OF MOTOR IN MOUNT**
 		3. ~~Possible Alternatives~~
 			1. ~~Joinmax geared motors were also considered but deemed unsuitable as it had a significantly higher current draw, poor performance at low voltages and lacked an encoder.~~
-		4. The chassis was designed with articulated steering in mind, which allowed for larger steering angles while keeping the steering mechanism relatively simple, with a single servo rotating the steering wheels through a single shaft as opposed to more conventional steering with multiple links
+		4. The chassis was designed to use articulated steering, which allowed for larger steering angles while keeping the steering mechanism relatively simple
+		5. The vehicle has single servo rotating the steering axle through a single shaft, as opposed to more conventional steering geometries with multiple linkages and pivots, cutting down on complexity.
-		5. All the heavy components like the motor and battery were mounted as low as possible to improve stability allowing for faster speeds and tighter turning if needed.
+		6. All the heavy components like the motor and battery were mounted as low as possible to improve stability allowing for faster speeds and tighter turning if needed.

 3.
 4.